dvdzkwsk/react-redux-starter-kit/README.md

 ```

 ### Aliases
-As mentioned in features, the default Webpack configuration provides some globals and aliases to make your life easier.
+As mentioned in features, the default webpack configuration provides some globals and aliases to make your life easier.
 These can be used as such:

 ```js
 import MyComponent from '../../components/my-component'; // without alias